Getting Started

 stripe.customers (180 rows)

 id VARCHAR -- Unique identifier for the object. email VARCHAR -- The customer's email address.
 Can be null created INTEGER -- Time at which the object was created.
 Unix timestamp.
-Use to_timestamp() to convert. delinquent BOOLEAN -- Whether the customer has an overdue invoice.Column descriptions come from source APIs — Stripe’s OpenAPI spec, HubSpot’s Properties API, Postgres column comments.
+Use to_timestamp() to convert. delinquent BOOLEAN -- Whether the customer has an overdue invoice.Column descriptions come from upstream APIs — Stripe’s OpenAPI spec, HubSpot’s Properties API, Postgres column comments.
 See Schema Annotations for how to add your own.

 Run a query